The Coating on Your Organic Fruit: What Is Apeel, and Should You Be Concerned?

 The Psychology of “Fresh”

-We don’t just eat food with our mouths.
+We don’t just eat with our mouths.

-But Apeel takes that instinct and exploits it.
+Apeel takes that instinct and exploits it.

 It weaponizes aesthetics.

-We think we’re buying time, but we’re just buying appearances.
+We think we’re buying time.

-The inside?
-Still aging.
-Still softening.
-Still losing nutrients by the hour.
+Still bleeding nutrients by the hour.

-It’s a magic trick we’ve mistaken for nourishment.
+A magic trick we’ve mistaken for nourishment.

 Rot Has Its Purpose